Thomas Jefferson’s Poplar Forest near Lynchburg, Va. is the work of a master designer exploring both geometry and landscape as architectural elements.

 At the center of the home is a 20-foot by 20-foot cube that’s 20 feet high, a nod to the Villa Rotonda.
 It’s surrounded by an eight-sided structure.
 Its original approach was a circular drive all ’round it, flanked on either side by two rows of trees.

-“The trees were Jefferson’s own take on a Palladian design,” Jack said.
+“The trees were Jefferson’s own take on a Palladian design,” he says.
 “He was blending landscape with architecture.
 He used the natural element of trees as actual architectural elements.
 Using double rows of trees to create a building is pretty unique.”

 And come fall of 2011, his allee of paper mulberries will be aligned precisely where he planted them in the second decade of the 19th century.